Magento has now become a significant force in the ecommerce industry, because of its regular updates and features.

 Acquire an Encrypted Connection (SSL/HTTPS)

 Whenever you send data, like your login details, across an unencrypted connection, there are risks of that data being intercepted.
 This interception can give assailants a peep into your credentials.
-To eliminate these issues, it is essential that you use a secure connection.
+To eliminate these issues, you must use a secure Magento connection.

 In Magento, you can get a secure HTTPS/SSL URL by merely checking the tab “Use Secure URLs” in the system configuration menu.
 It is also one of the critical elements in making your Magento website compliant with the PCI data security standard and in securing your online transactions.

-To obtain an SSL certification, try Let’s Encrypt to get started.
+To obtain an SSL certificate, try Let’s Encrypt to get started.
 It will also help you in becoming PCI compliant.

 Use Secure FTP